FARAD Home Page: www.farad.org

 March 10, 2016.

-Answers to some of the questions posed at the Farm Foundation VFD workshops: FDA responds to industry questions on Guidance #213, revised VFD rule.
+Answers to some of the questions posed at the Farm Foundation VFD workshops: FDA responds to industry questions on Guidance #213, revised VFD rule. |

 Frequently Asked Questions

-When do these changes go into effect?
+When did these changes go into effect?

 Will injectable medications still be available?

-Will medicated milk replacers be affected?
+Are medicated milk replacers affected?

 Yes, medicated milk replacers containing medically important antimicrobials such as oxytetracycline and neomycin will transition to VFD status.
 Products containing low levels of antibiotics meant to be fed continuously will likely become unavailable.